Conference

 • Chris Demetriou, Assistant Director of Corporate Fleet, Transport & Accessible Community Transport, Islington Council

-• Anne-Marie Penny, Senior Policy Advisor, National Highways/ Driving for Better Business
+• Anne-Marie Penny, Senior Road Safety Policy Adviser and Driving for Better Business Programme Lead, National Highways

 • Keith Kerman, Deputy Commissioner/Chief Fleet Officer, NYC DCAS